All of our recommendations, unless specified, relate to acute COVID-19 in adults.

 The pooled data did not suggest any increase in serious or other adverse events, or adverse events leading to discontinuation when Favipiravir was added to usual care or with active comparators.
 However, the panel felt that hyperuricemia is a well-known adverse effect of favipiravir which is self-limiting in most cases and caution should be advised for use in renal failure and gout.

 Certainty of evidence

-Using GRADE methodology, the evidence synthesis team rated the certainty of evidence as very low for all-cause mortality, duration of hospitalization, progression to respiratory failure, progression to oxygen therapy, progression to invasive mechanical ventilation, any adverse events and serious adverse events.
-Evidence was high certainity for duration of hospitalization and moderate for adverse events-hyperuricemia.
-The expert working agreed with these judgements and rated the overall certainty of evidence as very low.
+Using GRADE methodology, the evidence synthesis team rated the certainty of evidence as very low for all-cause mortality, need for hospitalization, time to clinical improvement, need for critical or intensive care, progression to non-invasive ventilation, time to negative PCR and all adverse events.
+Certainty was low for progression to invasive mechanical ventilation, progression to oxygen therapy and serious adverse events attributable to the drug.
+The certainty of evidence was high for hyperuricemaia and moderate for duration of hospitalization.
+The expert working group agreed with these judgements and rated the overall certainty as very low.

 Balance of effects

 The expert working group felt that the balance of effects does not favor either the intervention or the comparison.
 The panel felt that there is no convincing evidence to prove the benefit of this intervention, since there were different comparators and varying severity of disease across all studies.
 The intervention was also found to be not efficacious as per the sensitivity analysis where results were similar when we compared after splitting into 2 categories -SOC + active comparator (another antiviral) vs together.